 Making a full time living as a stock photographer isn't easy as its a very crowded, competitive market.
 To be successful as a stock photographer, you need both quality and quantity.

-However, you can definitely build up a steady stream of extra income over time.
+However, you can build up a steady stream of extra income over time.
 You can also look at stock photography as an outlet for images that you have shot without any specific purpose, or images shot for client assignments that were not used and you have the rights for.
 In some cases, you might even gain a direct client through your stock photography work.